KMaheshBhat/hami/current-activity.md

 ```

 ### Test Scenarios to Cover
-1. **Table formatting** - All list commands should show data in table format
+1. **Table formatting** - All list commands should show data in table format ✅ VERIFIED
-2. **Verbose mode** - Should show "Results displayed as table" message only when enabled
+2. **Verbose mode** - Should show "Results displayed as table" message only when enabled ✅ VERIFIED
-3. **Empty results** - Commands with no data should show appropriate empty messages
+3. **Empty results** - Commands with no data should show appropriate empty messages ✅ VERIFIED
-4. **JSON formatting** - Trace show should display pretty-printed JSON
+4. **JSON formatting** - Trace show should display pretty-printed JSON ✅ VERIFIED
-5. **Prefix display** - Each command should show appropriate prefixes
+5. **Prefix display** - Each command should show appropriate prefixes ✅ VERIFIED
-6. **Timestamp inclusion** - Flow run and trace show should include timestamps
+6. **Timestamp inclusion** - Flow run and trace show should include timestamps ✅ VERIFIED
-7. **Global/Local separation** - Config commands should respect global flag
+7. **Global/Local separation** - Config commands should respect global flag ✅ VERIFIED

 ### Expected Behaviors
-- **Normal mode**: Clean output with tables/JSON as appropriate
+- **Normal mode**: Clean output with tables/JSON as appropriate ✅ VERIFIED
-- **Verbose mode**: Additional logging context + "Results displayed as table" for table outputs
+- **Verbose mode**: Additional logging context + "Results displayed as table" for table outputs ✅ VERIFIED
-- **Empty results**: Empty tables (headers only) or appropriate "no data" messages
+- **Empty results**: Empty tables (headers only) or appropriate "no data" messages ✅ VERIFIED
 - **Error handling**: Proper error messages for invalid operations